lanl/bueno/docs/source/intro.rst

 post-mortem analysis.

-The *run* service coordinates container image activation and the execution of bueno run scripts—a programmatic description of the steps required to conduct a benchmarking activity.
+The *run* service coordinates container image activation and the execution of bueno run scripts--—a programmatic description of the steps required to conduct a benchmarking activity.
 Currently, there are two image activators implemented in
 bueno: ``charliecloud`` and ``none``.
 The former uses Charliecloud to activate a given container image and the latter is a pass-through to the host.